justifi-tech/public-docs/openapi/docs/checkout_api.md

 ```

 ### Tokenize or select a payment method
 In order to complete a checkout, you must provide a payment method token.
-To avoid entering PCI scope, we recommend using our [Payment Form](https://storybook.justifi.ai/?path=/docs/payment-facilitation-payments-payment-form--docs), [Card Form](https://storybook.justifi.ai/?path=/docs/payment-facilitation-payments-card-form--docs) or [Bank Account Form](https://storybook.justifi.ai/?path=/docs/payment-facilitation-payments-bank-account-form--docs) web component.
+To avoid entering PCI scope, we recommend using our [Payment Form](https://storybook.justifi.ai/?path=/docs/payment-facilitation-payment-form--docs) web component.
 You can also collect the payment method information directly and use our Payment Method APIs, but you will likely be entering PCI scope.
 Once you have tokenized a payment method you can complete a checkout using the ID of the payment method as payment method token.

 ### Complete a checkout
 To complete a checkout, using the [Complete Checkout API](https://docs.justifi.tech/api-spec#tag/Checkouts/operation/CompleteCheckout) pass the payment method token collected above as well as an `Idempotency-Key`.
 A checkout completion will be recorded upon success or failure.
 If the `payment_status` attribute in the response is `succeeded` the payment has been collected.
 If insurance quotes have been attached, the outcome of those payments will be in the `additional_transactions` attribute.